junxit/us-congress-bills-116/metadata.md

 - 2019-10-15 — Mr. Takano moved to suspend the rules and pass the bill.
 - 2019-10-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 557). (text: CR H8135)
 - 2019-10-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 557).(text: CR H8135)
+- 2019-10-16 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.